-This report provides key statistics relating to students enrolled on the Bar Professional Training Course (BPTC), which is the vocational stage of training for the Bar, at the time of writing in April 2020.
-The BPTC is delivered at a number of universities across England and Wales, and the data in this report reflect data submitted to the Bar Standards Board by these BPTC providers as at February 2020.
+This report provides key statistics relating to students enrolled on the Bar Professional Training Course (BPTC), which was the vocational stage of training for the Bar, from 2011/12-2019/20.
+The BPTC was delivered at a number of universities across England and Wales, and the data in this report reflect data submitted to the Bar Standards Board by these BPTC providers as of May 2021.

-The BPTC is delivered in a range of ways:
+The BPTC was delivered in a range of ways: